-The writer Sean O'Casey died at his home in Torquay in the south of England on 18 September 1964.
-He had left his native Ireland in 1926.
+Respects in Dublin following the death of writer Sean O'Casey at his home in Torquay in the south of England.

-RTÉ News 19 September 1964 the reporter was Kevin O'Kelly
+An RTÉ News report broadcast 19 September 1964.
+The reporter is Kevin O'Kelly.